BePo: Dual Representation for 3D Occupancy Prediction: Proposed Approach:

 \section{Proposed Approach: \ours}

-We first provide a brief overview on the respective strengths and shortcomings of BEV-based and point-based methods for 3D occupancy prediction in Section~\ref{overview}.
+We first provide a brief overview on BEV-based and point-based methods for 3D occupancy prediction in Section~\ref{overview}.
 We then describe the details of the two branches in our proposed BePo in Section~\ref{bev} and Section~\ref{points}.
 Section~\ref{cross-attn} describes how cross-attention is used between the two branches and Section~\ref{fusion} demonstrates how we fuse the predictions from the two branches.
 Figure~\ref{fig:diagram} provides an overview of \ours.